cammls/React_CrytpoSearch/README.md

 ### Acceptance criteria:

-- Have a text input field and a submit button where a user can type a cryptocurrency name and submit to search.
+- Have a text input field and a submit button where a user can type a cryptocurrency id (eg. bitcoin) and submit to search.
 - On clicking submit, fetch the cryptocurrency that match the name in the text input.
 You can use the coins GET call `/coins/{id}`.
 - Display a spinner while the user is waiting for the results
 - Display its most relevant data to the user (i.e. logo, marketcap rank, name, current USD price, symbol, 24h percentual price change).
 You can use a table or any other data display component you find easier.